StephenZhang945/P3_Behavioral-Cloning/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 15860 number of data points.
+I then preprocessed this data by add Cropping = ((70,25),(0,0)).

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 3 as evidenced by that mini validation loss appeared at 3 epochs about,  I used an adam optimizer so that manually training the learning rate wasn't necessary.